-&lt;sup>11 I will stick to probit models throughout the chapter, because it fits my prior that most people have ambivalent racial attitudes, whereas the numbers get smaller with more extreme positive or negative assessments.
+16 I will stick to probit models throughout the paper, because it fits my prior that most people have ambivalent racial attitudes, whereas the numbers get smaller with more extreme positive or negative assessments.

-&lt;sup>12 Throughout this chapter, my measure of county black density is the black percentage of voting-age residents, drawn from a CD-Rom from the U.S. Bureau of the Census (1993a).
+17 Throughout this paper, my measure of county black density is the black percentage of voting-age residents, drawn from a CD-Rom from the U.S. Bureau of the Census (1993).